mrocklin/blog/_posts/work/2018-03-29-scaling-python.md

 This article describes three classes of options for accelerating and scaling Python code, the common options within each class.
-We also discuss the pro's and con's of each class so that people can make high level decisions that are appropriate for their situation.
+It also discusses the pros and cons of each class so that people can make high level decisions that are appropriate for their situation.
 Where possible we link to other resources that discuss particular libraries in more depth.